 I then gave it to my daughter whose acne was much worse than mine.
 She had deep cystic nodules that were on her face and back.
 She took the vitamins for a month before she saw any decrease in her acne.
 Now after several months on your product, she has beautiful skin, I would say about 95% clear.
 If she forgets to take the vitamins for a few days, she will get a small bump or two, but they are very superficial and will go away in a day or two, unlike the deep nodules that would last for weeks.

 I personally do not have to take it every day now, I take it 2 or 3 times a week and have remained clear.
 I am still in shock that this worked so well, especially after being disappointed with so many other products.
 I am so grateful to the person who figured out the amazing ingredients in this product and how they would work together to help with acne.
 I can’t tell you what it feels like to know that my daughter will not have to suffer a lifetime of this like my mother and I did.

 I hope one day, dermatologists will learn about this and use it in their practice.
 We had mentioned to our dermatologist several times whether this could be hormonal, but we were always told to talk to our gynecologist about that.
 So we went to our gynecologist, and their only option was birth control which wasn’t the answer either.

 I know the Clear Skin Vitamin Pack™ is going to catch on with time.
 I want to tell everybody!
 THANKS AGAIN!

 Well, that was Janet’s amazing story.
 What makes it more amazing is that it is a true story.
 If you have a family history of genetic acne there is hope with the Clear Skin Vitamin Pack™.
-It is available by subscription here: Clear Skin Vitamin Pack – Subscribe and Save.
+It is available on amazon here: Clear Skin Vitamin Pack – 60 Day Supply.